sqlhabit/sql-mdn-docs/README.md

 * operator (AND, OR, NOT, =, >, <, etc)
 * function (split_part, etc)
 * keyword (AS, DISTINCT, THEN, END, etc)
+* misc (articles on how to bridge gaps betweens databases, etc)

 ## Data types